 - As they are benign, they are easily treatable, though the treatment option for each varies.

 - While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
 Lesions include hordoleum (stye), chalazion and parasitic infections.

 - Hemangiomas are vascular lesions that can mimic eye tumors.
-They could be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+They may possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.

 - Treatments include steroids (administered as a ointment or injection), laser photocoagulation and surgical excision if required.

 - These include squamous papillomas, seborrhoeic keratosis, inverted follicular keratosis and keratoacanthoma.
 Squamous papillomas appear round or pedunculated and have a smooth surface.